parthenon-hpc-lab/parthenon/CONTRIBUTING.md

 ```
 list(APPEND TEST_DIRS foo_test)
+list(APPEND TEST_PROCS "5")
 list(APPEND TEST_ARGS "--driver location_of_foo_driver --driver_input Location_of_foo_input_deck")
+list(APPEND EXTRA_TEST_LABELS "")
 ```

-For the calculate pi example shown above this consists of adding parameters to two cmake lists
+For the calculate pi example shown above this consists of adding parameters to four cmake lists

 ```
 list(APPEND TEST_DIRS calculate_pi)
+list(APPEND TEST_PROCS ${NUM_MPI_PROC_TESTING})
 list(APPEND TEST_ARGS "--driver ${CMAKE_BINARY_DIR}/example/calculate_pi/parthenon-example --driver_input ${CMAKE_CURRENT_SOURCE_DIR}/test_suites/calculate_pi/parthinput.regression")
+list(APPEND EXTRA_TEST_LABELS "perf")
 ```

-NOTE: By default all regression tests added to these lists will be run in serial and in parallel with mpi.
+NOTE: The TEST\_PROCS list indicates how many processors to use when running mpi.
+The cmake variable NUM\_MPI\_PROC\_TESTING can be used if you do not want to hardcode a value, and is recommended.
+By default all regression tests added to these lists will be run in serial and in parallel with mpi.
 The number of mpi processors used is by default set to 4.
 This default can be adjusted by changing the cmake variable NUM\_MPI\_PROC\_TESTING.
 The number of OpenMP threads is by default set to 1 but can be adjusted in the driver input file deck.
+If parthenon is compiled with CUDA enabled, by default a single GPU will be assigned to each node..

 ##### Running ctest